vcsjones/vcsjones.dev/_posts/2021-12-30-one-shot-crypto.md

 "Better" is an interesting point of conversation with cryptographic API design.
 To a developer, better may mean more throughput, less allocations, or a simply less cumbersome API.
-To framework or library author, it means thinking about how developers will use, or mis-use, an API.
+To a framework or library author, it means thinking about how developers will use, or mis-use, an API.

 Let's look at AES encryption as it was in the .NET Framework days: